ianstormtaylor/pg-sql-helpers/Readme.md

 # pg-sql

-A simple, safe way to write powerful SQL queries in Javascript.
+A simple, safe and composable way to write SQL queries in Javascript.

 ---